 For further details and photographs of these beaches, check out my full guide to the dog-friendly beaches around Brisbane.
 Alternatively, check out the maps and any updates at the Moreton Bay Regional Council website, Brisbane City website and Redland City Council website.

 In contrast to the situation with off-leash dog beaches in Brisbane, there is no shortage of off-leash dog parks in the Brisbane region, with over 150 alone located within Brisbane City Council local government area.

 Another interesting off-leash dog park is Rainbow Forest Park in Indooroopilly.
 The off-leash area includes bush tracks and creeks, great for cooling down on warm days.
 Or head to Flagstone Dog Park on warm days.
-This dog park in the City of Logan on the south western edge of Brisbane features a water play area for dogs.
+This dog park in the City of Logan on the south western edge of Brisbane features a small water play area for dogs.

 Dog-Friendly Walks in Brisbane